 She told him he would meet someone, they would settle down, have two children, and later in life he would come into a very large sum of money.

-Shock of The Win
+The shock of The Win

 After the shock of his big win had sunk in, Kyle claimed that his family wouldn’t want for anything ever again and that the money would “change their lives”.
 Although he and his wife had parted ways, he helped support her financially and bought her the car of her dreams.

-His twenty year old daughter Gemma was the first person he told, and she admitted to feeling that she’d be set up for life and never have to worry about cash again.
+His twenty-year-old daughter Gemma was the first person he told, and she admitted to feeling that she’d be set up for life and never have to worry about cash again.
 She’d hoped for a flat of her own and enough money to be able to go on holiday with her friends.

-Holidays, Mansions and Fun
+Holidays, Mansions, and Fun

-Peter planned a trip of a lifetime for himself and his then eleven year old son, Roy, to Disney World in Florida, which would mean Roy could have a holiday, but Peter could indulge in his favorite pastime, fishing, something he’s been passionate about for many years.
+Peter planned a trip of a lifetime for himself and his then eleven-year-old son, Roy, to Disney World in Florida, which would mean Roy could have a holiday, but Peter could indulge in his favorite pastime, fishing, something he’s been passionate about for many years.

 The Fortune Vanishes…

 Then, as suddenly as the money appeared, it vanished.
-It was reported that Kyle was frittering away up to £4600 per day, and from the fortune he had amassed, he actually ended up accruing a huge debt instead.
+It was reported that Kyle was frittering away up to £4600 per day, and from the fortune, he had amassed, he actually ended up accruing a huge debt instead.